mrbreaker86/KBLT/README.md

 A Read The Docs page on KBLT is available on the following link: https://kblt.readthedocs.io/

-KBLT datasets can be found on the TomoBank repository: https://tomobank.readthedocs.io/en/latest/source/data/docs.data.kblt.html
+KBLT datasets inlcuding a Python reconstruction script can be found on the TomoBank repository: https://tomobank.readthedocs.io/en/latest/source/data/docs.data.kblt.html

 # License